-Government agencies, statutory undertakers, utilities and public bodies: another important audience, these bodies must, in accordance with Section 85 of the CRoW Act 2000, have regard to the purposes of AONB designation in the carrying out of their functions.
+Government agencies, statutory undertakers, utilities and public bodies: another important audience, these bodies must, in accordance with Section 85 of the Countryside and Rights of Way Act 2000 (CRoW), have regard to the purposes of AONB designation in the carrying out of their functions.
 The outcomes and actions in this Plan should guide them in the discharging of their duty under the Act.